 ADOT maintains authority to regulate discharges to its MS4 from third parties through the ARS Title 28: Transportation, and the Arizona Administrative Code (AAC) Title 17, Chapter 3, Article 5: Highway Encroachments and Permits.
-In addition, ADOT's contract specifications for construction projects contain supplementary details that identify the Engineer's authority to hold contractors to the requirements of ADOT's Stormwater Management Program.
-The requirements are included in sections 104.09 and 104.16 of the 2021 Arizona Department of Transportation Standard Specifications for Road and Bridge Construction.
-Information on contracts and specifications for ADOT projects can be viewed at https://azdot.gov/business/contracts-and-specifications.
+In addition, ADOT's contract specifications for construction projects contain supplementary details that identify the Engineer's authority to hold contractors to the requirements of ADOT's SWMP.
+The requirements are included in sections 104.09 and 104.16 of the

+2021 Arizona Department of Transportation Standard Specifications for Road and Bridge Construction.
+Information on contracts and specifications for ADOT projects can be viewed at Specifications & Pay Items List | Department of Transportation.
 More information on the role of contract specifications in ADOT's stormwater program is provided in Section 4.9, Construction.